Capernaum, its synagogues and other sites of Christian interest

 The synagogues at Capernaum – when were they built?

-Of note is that this synagogue was constructed on top of an older synagogue built of local (dark) volcanic stone, and which has been dated to the 1st century.
+Of note is that this synagogue was constructed on top of an older synagogue built of local (dark) volcanic stone, which has been dated to the 1st century CE.
 A wall section of this older synagogue can be clearly seen at the base of the later synagogue and was used as its foundations.
 It is about three feet tall and was found beneath all four corners of the limestone synagogue.

 Decorations on lintels and pillars from the synagogue.
 The Star of David was not a Jewish symbol at this time, and would not become so until the Middle Ages.